scalameta/metals-sublime/README.md

 ### Show document symbols

 Run the `Document Symbols` command to show a symbol outline for the current file.
-You can also set key binding for the `lsp_document_symbols` command
+You can also set a key binding for the `lsp_document_symbols` command

 ![Document Symbols](https://i.imgur.com/z5mqk8D.gif)